-Immune finding aids quest for vaccines to beat tropical infectionsMarch 14th, 2013 in Immunology /
+Immune finding aids quest for vaccines to beat tropical infectionsMarch 14, 2013 in Medicine & Health / Immunology

 Scientists are a step closer to developing vaccines for a range of diseases that affect 200 million people, mainly in tropical south-east Asia, Africa and Central America.

 Researchers studying infections caused by parasitic worms – which can lead to diseases such as elephantiasis and river blindness – have shown how these can shut down a part of the immune system that might otherwise fight sickness.
 Preventing this immune reaction enables the infection to persist, causing chronic illness.

 Scientists have also shown how this immune response can be re-activated to fight invading parasites, and enable the immune system to develop natural resistance to infection.

 Their findings could help inform the development of vaccines for these types of infections.
 They also point towards potential treatments for allergies, which occur when the same part of the immune system over-reacts to irritants.

 Researchers looked at a part of the immune system that responds to parasite infections, in a study of mice.
 They found that when infection begins, cells that would normally launch a counter-attack on the invading parasite – and in so doing, help develop immunity – become dormant.